In part one of a three-part series on common CRM implementation issues and how to avoid them, we explore project leadership and ownership.

-Before starting on the topic of project leadership and ownership, it is important to point out that CRM projects are not the same as ERP projects.
+Before starting on the topic of project leadership and ownership, it is important to point out that Customer Relation Management (CRM) projects are not the same as Enterprise Resource Planning (ERP) projects.
 This generalization is easily offered by many due to the timelines, technical project plans, resource roles, and sometimes even the costs, but it doesn’t work.

 Here’s why: ERP projects are governed by financial measurement and controls, while CRM projects have no underlying financial requirements or measurement.
 In short – you must enter specific ERP transactions to produce financials, but you are not required to create CRM transactions to complete a sale.
 So, the problem for many becomes an optional, if not occasional use of CRM data, which degrades its value and effectiveness.

-Also, CRM projects are not a panacea for declining sales.
-In fact, CRM systems post go-live can cause some sales activities to slow as the sales-force adapts to a change in process.
-Many executives turn to CRMs as a way to grow sales and many sales managers believe a CRM will provide a secret ingredient to closing more deals.
-In the short term, CRM systems will not provide an immediate benefit to growing sales.
+Also, CRM is not a panacea for declining sales.
+In fact, CRM systems post-go-live can cause some sales activities to slow as the sales-force adapts to a change in the process.
+Many executives turn to CRM solutions as a way to grow sales and many sales managers believe a CRM will provide a secret ingredient to generating more leads and closing more deals.
+In the short term, CRM systems will likely not provide an immediate benefit to growing sales.

-Over time, CRM data, if managed properly and with an optimal adoption rate by all of the necessary people, will provide tremendous value for sales insights, activity management, sales performance, account management, and true insights into offered versus demanded products and services.
+CRM is a long-game endeavor.
+Over time, CRM data, if managed properly and with an optimal adoption rate by all of the necessary people, will provide tremendous value for sales insights, activity management, sales performance, account management, and true insights into offered versus demanded products and services for marketing purposes.

 Why Your CRM Project Needs a Plan and Proper Leaders

-While IT Department resources should certainly play a key role and be considered project resources, they should never drive a CRM project.
-It’s simple: If you don’t own it – you shouldn’t be responsible for it.
-Period.
+While IT Department resources should certainly play a key role and be considered important project resources, they should never own and drive a CRM project

-The success or failure of a CRM project demands that affected business users get involved to lead, participate, and support the CRM project.
-Without their involvement, it is all too easy to create a solution that does not match the desired goals; a solution that will not be properly used or adopted; and a solution that will, over time, be ignored and fail.
+The success or failure of a CRM project demands that affected business owners get involved to lead, participate, and support it longterm.
+Without their involvement, it is all too easy to create a solution that does not meet the desired business objectives.
+It will end up being a solution that will not be used properly or adopted fully; a solution that will, over time, be ignored and fail.